Updated: 1 October 2020

 Where we rely on legitimate interests as a reason for processing data, we have considered whether those interests are overridden by the rights and freedoms of employees or workers and have concluded that they are not.

 Some special categories of personal data, such as information about health or medical conditions, is processed to carry out employment law obligations (such as those in relation to employees with disabilities and for health and safety purposes).
 Biometric data is processed at RAF Benson solely for securing and restricting access to our drug store room.

 Who has access to data?

-Your information will be shared internally, including with members of the HR and recruitment team, your line manager, Directorate leads and IT staff if access to the data is necessary for performance of their roles.
+Your information will be shared internally, including with members of the HR and recruitment team, your line manager, Directorate leads and CEO and IT staff if access to the data is necessary for performance of their roles.